BACHELOR OF ARTS IN PSYCHOLOGY

 The pre-counseling/research concentration provides experiential practica in both counseling and research and prepares students for graduate programs and careers that emphasize both science and mental health practice.

-In addition to the BA in psychology, the department offers two certificates that students may earn in the areas of Gerontology and Violence Intervention and Prevention.
+In addition to the BA in psychology, the department offers a certificate that students may earn in Violence Intervention and Prevention.
 Undergraduate psychology majors with conversational proficiency in Spanish may choose the biliterate degree option.

 The undergraduate program provides opportunities to conduct psychological research with faculty.
 Qualified students may also opt to participate in the OLLU McNair Scholars Program.